29 Soothing ways to get a good night’s sleep

-But it’s precisely during times of high pressure that many of us struggle to drift off.
+But it’s precisely during times of high pressure, stress or uncertainty that many of us struggle to drift off.
 So what can you do?

 Here are 29 ways you can get more of the quality sleep you need.